joanna-j-rios/CampusLink_WebMobileApp/README.md

 Development Methodology

 This project is being developed using an agile methodology with an emphasis on iterative development, continuous feedback, testing, and collaboration through version control.
+Using Django framework and sqlite3 for database (for users/tasks/posts) tables.

 Basic Usage Instructions